 Good question...Freud never liked the word subconscious and always insisted on referring to it as unconscious!
 But many modern thinkers, including Dr. Sarno, saw great sense in calling it subconscious as he explains in Healing Back Pain.
 I too agree.

 When you say subconscious, you definitely know it is something "below" your conscious level, something "within" you...something you know exists.
 But unconscious?
 Sound like it is just not there!
 You don't know about it!!
 You've lost it!!!
 Get the feeling?

 So I will continue to refer to it as subconscious, which is also the widely popular word throughout the world used to refer to that mysterious part of the mind that you know exists, but you are not aware of its functioning.

 As early as 1965 when he joined the Howard A. Rusk Institute of Rehabilitation Medicine at New York University Medical Center, Dr. Sarno had noticed the role of mind body connection in generating physical pain.
 He successfully treated more than 10,000 patients over a period of fifteen years, before he wrote the book Healing Back Pain in 1991.

 This book contains an intricate study of TMS, with hundreds of interesting case studies, lots of details on the mechanism of this psychosomatic disorder, explained in simple terms, and the current trends in the medical world as of 1991.
-His first book on the subject was Mind Over Back Pain published in 1984, in which he gave the name Tension Myositis Syndrome to this disorder.

 Click on Subconscious Mind to learn how it controls a part of the nervous systems to create different types of aches and pains, and how exactly the cure works!